Missouri’s US House map in limbo as candidate deadline looms

 Although the House passed a redistricting plan in January, Senate Republicans stalled for months amid internal divisions over how aggressively to gerrymander the map to their favor.
 The Senate finally passed a plan Thursday, but because of the changes, it needs House approval to go to Republican Gov. Mike Parson.

 If new districts based on the 2020 census aren’t passed before the candidate filing deadline, the districts enacted after the 2010 census remain in place.
-But a couple of lawsuits already have been filed contending the old districts no longer provide equal representation and asking the courts to intervene and adopt a new congressional map.
+But a lawsuit already has been filed contending the old districts no longer provide equal representation and asking a court to intervene and adopt a new congressional map.

 The Legislature could continue to work on congressional districts until the mid-May end of its legislative session.
 But if lawmakers wait past Tuesday, they might need to consider changing state law to temporarily reopen the filing period to allow candidates to change their plans.

 Missouri is one of just a few states that haven’t completed redistricting.
 Florida’s Republican-led Legislature and governor have yet to agree on a plan.
-New Hampshire Gov. Chris Sununu, a Republican, and Louisiana Gov. John Bel Edwards, a Democrat, both vetoed plans passed by their Republican-led legislatures.
+New Hampshire Gov. Chris Sununu, a Republican, has promised to veto the plan passed by the Republican-led Legislature, and Louisiana Gov. John Bel Edwards, a Democrat, has vetoed the map passed by the GOP-led Legislature.

 Some other states are still locked in court battles.
 A judge in Maryland last week struck down a congressional map enacted by the state’s Democratic-led General Assembly, calling it a “product of extreme partisan gerrymandering.”
 In Ohio, the latest Republican-drawn redistricting plan is awaiting a ruling by the state Supreme Court, which struck down its initial version for unduly favoring Republicans.

-Note: This story was first published March 28, 2022.
-It was updated March 29, 2022 to correct that New Hampshire Gov. Chris Sununu has promised to veto New Hampshire’s redistricting map.